anurag815311/computer-fundamental-BBA/readme.md

 #### **2. Serial Access Devices**
 - **Definition**: Devices that require data to be accessed sequentially (one after the other).
 - **Examples**:
-  - **Magnetic Tape**: Used primarily for backups and archiving due to large storage capacity and sequential access.
+  - **🔹 Magnetic Tape**: Used primarily for backups and archiving due to large storage capacity and sequential access.
-  - **Floppy Disks**: Old storage devices used mainly for small-scale storage.
+  - **🔹 Floppy Disks**: Old storage devices used mainly for small-scale storage.

 #### **3. Cache Memory**
 - **Function**: A small amount of high-speed memory located close to the CPU.